Mike Ford Preview, Player Props: Mariners vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.72 team ERA ranks 24th across all league pitching staffs.
+- The Reds have the 24th-ranked team ERA across all league pitching staffs (4.71).

 © 2023 Data Skrive.
 All rights reserved.